davidgtonge/query-predicate/README.md

  reason about
  - 1 is needed to throw errors

-I think when used well by people with familiar with functional apis (such as Ramda), the style is very expressive.
+I think when used well by people who are familiar with functional apis (such as Ramda), the style is very expressive.
 At a simple level a procedural for loop could be used for `map` or `filter` or `reduce`.
 By using `map` rather than a for loop, the intent of my program is easier to understand.